 Contracts should be created in a fair and open manner.
 This is referred to as the requirement of good faith.
 In order for a contract to be created with complete transparency, all of the terms within the contract should be known and expressly stated, while being written in clear, easy to understand language and free from any hidden traps or clauses that either party don’t know about.
 Fair dealings would suggest that a seller or supplier should intentionally or unconsciously take advantage of a consumer’s position, unfamiliarity or lack of knowledge with specific types of contracts.
 The seller or supplier should never take advantage of the consumers weaker position, nor should they use bargaining power as a weapon to avoid the creation of a fair and open contract.

 When contracts are formed, they should be written in plain, intelligible language.
-This means that all terms should be communicated in such a way that is easy for the other party to understand.
+This means that all terms in the contract should be communicated in such a way that is easy for the other party to understand.
 Sellers and suppliers have a responsibility to ensure that any terms of a contract are written in a plain and intelligible manner for the consumer.
 If any doubt arises as to the meaning of a specific term or terms in a contract, the meaning that the consumer takes from this term is the one that will prevail.

 You should never feel like you are being offered an unfair contract terms.
 If you are unsure about the contract that you are entering into, it would be a wise decision to seek further legal advice from a solicitor experienced in contract law.